 17. Relax or Surf at WindanSea Beach

 WindanSea Beach is more of a local spot, but it’s worth mentioning if you happen to be staying in this part of La Jolla or like to surf awesome waves.
-(I don’t recommend newbies or inexperienced swimmers to attempt surfing or swimming here due to the intense shorebreak.)
+(I don’t recommend that kids or inexperienced swimmers attempt surfing or swimming here due to the intense shorebreak.)

 One of the fun things to do in La Jolla here is to take family, special occasion, and Instagram photos near the shack.